Last updated: November 30, 2022

 As a result, salary payments are often seen as more favorable than guaranteed payments.

-Interest and dividends earned by an ordinary member of an LLC are paid out based on the percentage of ownership that the member has in the company.
+Interest and dividends earned by an ordinary member of an LLC are paid out based on the percentage of ownership the member has in the company.

 Unlike guaranteed payments, these payments are not subject to a direct federal income tax.
 However, they are subject to state and local taxes.